Rosh-codes/Travel-Destinations/README.md

 - `utility/QueryParamsFilter.js` — helper to apply query-string filters.
 - `utility/placeFilter.js` — helper to filter by continent/country path parameters.

-## Notes & recommendations before publishing

-- Persistence: the dataset is in-memory.
-For real usage, switch `database/db.js` to load/store from a file or a proper database.
-- Security: inputs are currently used for filtering without strict validation.
-Sanitize and validate query and path inputs before using in production.
-- CORS: `sendJSON.js` allows all origins and only GET.
-Harden CORS and enable other methods if needed.
-- Tests & CI: add unit tests and a GitHub Actions workflow before publishing to npm/GitHub.

-## Suggested next steps (optional)

-- Add a `LICENSE` file (MIT/Apache/Unlicense) depending on how you want to license the project.
-- Add a small test suite (e.g., using Jest or Mocha) and a CI workflow.
-- Improve error handling and return JSON error responses for invalid requests.

 ## Contributing